nicopap/bevy-debug-text-overlay/Readme.md

 ## Known limitations

 I'm welcoming contributions if you have any fixes:
-* There is a chance that the `Blocks` algo may accumulate small differences in gaps in the text lines and become bloated.
+* There is no way to specify the overlay position with regard to user-defined UI, so you might end up with the debug text showing behind your own UI.
 * There is a very custom, very dodgy resource allocation module.
 If someone can link me to a good 1D res alloc crate, I'd be happy to use it instead of `block`.